 Finally, my friends when you read or think of Isaiah 53:3 remember, Jesus suffered and died for you.
-To free you from sin and its penalty.
-By His stripes, you are healed (spiritually and not physically).
+Specifically to free you from sin and its penalty.
+In the final analysis, He healed us (spiritually and not physically) by His stripes.
 Blessings to you and your loved ones—♥ Tim. ☺

 See what is available on the Sound Truth Ministry website.

 Isaiah 53:4-6; 1 Peter 2:18-25 (24); Romans 4:13-25 (25); Matthew 1:18-25 (21), 1 Timothy 1:12-17 (15), and 1 John 2:28-3:10 (3:5)